Our Events

 EUMeTrain organises online and classroom training for forecasters and meteorological personnel on various topics with a focus on satellite meteorology.
 Our training activities range from courses (online and blended) to online presentations on various meteorological topics and a monthly weather briefing.

-Find our future training events.
+Find more information about our future training events.

 Events